RiiConnect24/Wii-Guide/_pages/en_US/nintendont.md

 If you need help for anything regarding this tutorial, please join [the RiiConnect24 Discord server](https://discord.gg/rc24) (recommended) or [e-mail us at support@riiconnect24.net](mailto:support@riiconnect24.net).
 {: .notice--info}

-This is a quick start guide on how to use Nintendont, a popular USB loader for the Wii that's used to play games from a USB drive.
+This is a quick start guide on how to use Nintendont, a popular GameCube Game Loader for the Wii that's used to play games from a USB drive.

 #### What you need